Student Loan Repayment Pause:

 The information below is about the Federal Direct Loan Repayment Pause for former students, newly admitted students, or current students whose loans are not currently in an in-school deferment status:

-As a result of the debt ceiling agreement, the current student loan repayment pause is going to end at the end of August 2023.
+As a result of the debt ceiling agreement, the current student loan repayment pause has ended as of August 2023.
 The debt ceiling bill codifies the end of the repayment pause and does not allow for additional extensions of the repayment pause.

 The Biden administration is working towards a smooth transition to ensure student loan payments are reasonable and manageable.
 However, we recommend that you prepare now.
 Here are some tips to get started: